 Teaching and Learning

 We are committed to delivering a high quality maths education, providing a foundation for understanding the world, the ability to reason mathematically and moreover a sense of excitement and curiosity about the subject.
-Children’s mathematical development comes from being immersed in a rich and interesting environment.
-They need to become confident and competent in learning and using key mathematical skills.
+Children’s mathematical development comes from being immersed in a rich and interesting environment, where they are encouraged to foster the belief that by working hard, they will succeed.

 - Use and apply these skills with confidence and understanding in real life problems

 - Develop an ability to think logically and to use mathematical language with confidence and understanding

 - Gain experience of working independently; investigating their own ideas, and having the resilience to persevere when faced with new challenges

 In Reception, this aspect of learning involves the children taking part in counting, sorting, matching, looking for patterns and relationships and working with number, shapes, space and measure.
 Mathematical concepts are taught through small group and whole class activities and are consolidated through play and independent investigation.